Site Map

 There are 4 tiny parathyroid glands in the neck, near or attached to the back side of the thyroid gland.

-The parathyroid glands help control calcium absorption, use and removal by the body.
+The parathyroid glands help regulate calcium absorption, use and removal by the body.
 They do this by producing parathyroid hormone (PTH).
-PTH helps control calcium, phosphorus, and vitamin D levels in the blood and bone.
+PTH helps regulate calcium, phosphorus, and vitamin D levels in the blood and bone.
 It is important for healthy bones.

-When the blood calcium level is too low, the body responds by making more PTH being made.
+When the blood calcium level is too low, the body responds by making more PTH.
 This causes the calcium level in the blood to rise.

 Medical conditions that cause low blood calcium or increased phosphate can also lead to hyperparathyroidism.
 Common conditions include: